gavin105/ion-parser/@lepzulnag/README.md

 ```

 ### 2. Intelligent array creation
-There is still a cleaner way to create array with ION files.
+There is another way to create array with ION files.
 Let's use our previous exemple :

 ```
 # TOML